M4tth4ck333/jan-browser-extension/README.md

 - Content script logic focused on search scraping and DOM capture
 - Build scripts that simply copy files into `dist/`

-Use the MCP server (`mcp/search-server`) if you need a local bridge that exposes the browser tools to an LLM client.
+Use the MCP server (`mcp-server`) if you need a local bridge that exposes the browser tools to an LLM client.